FIWARE/tutorials.Concise-Format/README.md

 #### Response:

-TemperatureSensor `urn:ngsi-ld:TemperatureSensor:001` is returned as _normalized_ NGSI-LD.
+TemperatureSensor `urn:ngsi-ld:TemperatureSensor:001` is returned as _concise_ NGSI-LD.
 Additional metadata is returned because `options=sysAttrs`.
 By default the `@context` is returned in the payload body (although this could be moved due to content negotiation if the `Accept:application/json` had been set.
 The full response is shown below:

 ```jsonld
 {